jbogard/ContosoUniversityDotNetCore-Pages/README.md

 ## Migrating the Database

-RoundHousE will automatically create or upgrade (migrate) the database to the latest schema version when you run it:
+DbUp will automatically create or upgrade (migrate) the database to the latest schema version when you run it:

 From PowerShell:
 ```